jeremy-w/orthic/manual.md

 - _Spiritus asper_ is marked by writing an English **h**&nbsp;![]({{ assets }}/H.png).
 - All tone marks are omitted.

 I guess that makes this an atonic Greek orthography.
-I expect diaeresis would be indicated by an angle joining, as discussed in "Dipthongs."]
+I expect diaeresis would be indicated by an angle joining, as discussed in ["Diphthongs."](#diphthongs)]

 #### Specimen
 <figure>